ADC-Projeto/adc-pei-2526-part4/README.md

 - **`GET /rest/login/{username}`** — checks whether a username is already taken
 - **`GET /rest/utils/hello`** — intentionally throws an exception and redirects to `/error/500.html`
 - **`GET /rest/utils/time`** — returns the current server time in JSON
-- **`POST /rest/utils/compute`** — triggers a long-running computation (10 min sleep)
+- **`GET /rest/utils/compute`** — triggers a long-running computation (10 min sleep)
 - **`GET /rest/utils/backgroundCompute`** — enqueues an async computation task via Cloud Tasks

 ---

 ## Cloud Tasks

 The `/rest/utils/backgroundCompute` endpoint demonstrates how to offload a long-running task (e.g. a 10-minute computation) without blocking the HTTP request.
-Instead of running it inline, it enqueues a task to **Google Cloud Tasks**, which then triggers a `POST /rest/utils/compute` on the App Engine backend asynchronously.
+Instead of running it inline, it enqueues a task to **Google Cloud Tasks**, which then triggers a `GET /rest/utils/compute` on the App Engine backend asynchronously.

 > ⚠️ Cloud Tasks only works when deployed to Google App Engine.
 It will not work when running locally with `mvn appengine:run`.